-Somerville police are seeking to identify a suspect who robbed the Central Bank in Davis Square Wednesday afternoon.
+Somerville police are seeking to identify a suspect who robbed the in Davis Square Wednesday afternoon.
 The suspect was a white male of average build wearing a green T-shirt and black Stanley Cup hat, according to an announcement from Somerville Police.
 Police later recovered the shirt and hat nearby, the announcement says.
 According to the announcement, police responded to the bank at around 2:20 p.m.
 The suspect did not brandish a weapon, and no one was hurt, the announcement says.
-Davis Square has faced a number of bank robberies in the past year.
-Eastern Bank, at 250 Elm St. in Davis Square, was robbed Aug.
-3. Eastern Bank, Sovereign Bank, Citizens Bank and Winter Hill Bank were all robbed in November and December of 2011.
+Davis Square has faced a number of bank robberies in the past year. , at 250 Elm St. in Davis Square, was robbed Aug.
+3. Eastern Bank, Sovereign Bank, Citizens Bank and Winter Hill Bank .

 After receiving calls on a regular basis from residents who have allegedly had items taken from their loved ones’ grave sites, police have set up cameras in Wildwood Cemetery on multiple occasions with no luck.